MichaelCrawley1/metallicaTourProject/README.md

 Having said that, I fully understand the concept a efficient web developer framework provides.
 A lot of web development tasks are repetitive so the, 'components' that these frameworks provide can abstract away these repetitive tasks.
 Furthermore, frameworks  provides a more explicit way to compartmentalise the code base.
 MVC principles are heavy utilised with these frameworks.
 To show I understand the MVC concept, I know the, 'M' stands for model and that is where the data resides through some sort of database language.
 The, 'V' is the view is where the user interface technologies reside (think html CSS, javascript) and 'C' is the control  this is where the language that drives it all by communicating with the model and the view ( this will be a language such as PHP or Node.js depending on what stack one is using).

-[Angular](https://angular.io/ "Link To Angular")  from what I understand uses the full MVC architecture with its framework.
+[Angular](https://angular.io/ "Link To Angular")  from what I understand uses the full MVC architecture within its framework.
 As a consequence, it is a more time-consuming framework to learn, understand and progress with.

-[React](https://reactjs.org/ "Link To React") on the other hand is more of a Library ( you can dip in and out depending on the web developer project needs) than a framework focusing mainly on the view side of things in the MVC architecture.
+[React](https://reactjs.org/ "Link To React") on the other hand is more of a Library ( you can dip in and out depending on the web developer project needs) than a framework.
+Focusing mainly on the view side of things in the MVC architecture.
 Consequently it is faster to pick up and subsequently the more popular of the two.

 I am aware building apps with these frameworks should be my next step and I aim to do just that.
 That is where I am going next.